nbrana/portfolio/content/post/president.md

 categories: ["competitions"]
 ---

 I was recently elected to serve as the President of the Fordham Cybersecurity Club.
 I was previously serving as Vice President, under the leadership of Laura Suarez, M.S.
 Cybersecurity Class of '25.
-As an ISACA affiliated club, I am exceted to work with our partners and put on events, and workshops, and lead our University in CTF competitions.
+As an ISACA affiliated club, I am excited to work with our partners and put on events, and workshops, and lead our University in CTF competitions.

 ### Planned Events